jacobobryant/biff/slate/source/index.html.md

 ## Sign up

-Sends the user an email with a sign-in link (unless `:biff.auth/honeypot` flags the request).
+Sends the user an email with a sign-in link.
 The token included in the link will expire after 30 minutes.
 Redirects to the value of `:biff.auth/on-signup`.

+If `:biff.auth/bot-fn` is set, it will be called with the Ring request.
+If it returns true, the email will not be sent.
+Note that even without this setting, user accounts will only be created after the email recipient clicks the confirmation link.
+So in most cases, you won't need to worry about accounts being created for bots.
+But this setting will help prevent you from sending email to bots/spam targets in the first place.

 ### HTTP Request